Legionaries of Christ: Apostolates

 In the US, the congregation runs four schools.
-In 2012, all three of its high schools (Everest Collegiate High School, The Highlands School and Pinecrest Academy) were named in the list of top 50 Catholic High Schools developed by the Cardinal Newman Society.
+In 2012, all three of its high schools (Everest Collegiate High School and Academy, The Highlands School and Pinecrest Academy) were named in the list of top 50 Catholic High Schools developed by the Cardinal Newman Society.

 In Mexico, the Legionaries administer the Anahuac University Network.
 Legionaries operate centers of education (minor seminaries, seminaries, schools and/or universities) in Mexico, Venezuela, Colombia, Brazil, Korea, Ireland, Spain, Italy, France, Germany, the United States, and Canada.

 In 2006, the Legion launched a test phase of Mission Network in the United States.
 Catholic Mission Network, Inc., is the umbrella organization that oversees and approves Legionary-endorsed apostolates that are not stand-alone like a school or retreat center.
 Its purpose is to provide both structure and supervision of the apostolates, and an overview as to what the Legion/Regnum Christi does as a whole, with brand-name-type recognition.

 The youth wing of Regnum Christi, offering spirituality for youth 11 to 16, is called ECYD.
 The commitments in ECYD vary over time, adapting to the ages of the members.
 Many ECYD members are involved in clubs run or overseen by Legionaries or consecrated members of Regnum Christi.